flyingrobots/ninelives/ninelives-prometheus/README.md

 cargo test -p ninelives-prometheus
 ```

-The integration test verifies a `PolicyEvent` increments the counter and is present in gathered metrics.
+The integration test instantiates a policy with a nonblocking sink, triggers a PolicyEvent, and verifies the ninelives_events_total counter increments with correct policy and event labels via registry.gather().